Philippines SMEs Still Need To Take Advantage Of RCEP

 Small local enterprises could benefit from having wider options for sourcing raw materials and finding cheaper prices.
 The RCEP is also projected to spur manufacturing and production activities in the country and contribute significantly to job creation.

-Setting in place harmonized systems and policies for sustainable development are bound to help address pain points of local businesses, break down trade barriers and herald increased confidence in cross-border trade.
+By setting in place harmonized systems and policies for sustainable development, we can address pain points of local businesses, break down trade barriers and herald increased confidence in cross-border trade.

 As businesses embrace digitalization to better serve their customers, we continue to evolve our logistics solutions and technologies by enabling local businesses to target global markets.
-In particular, FedEx Electronic Trade Documents (ETD) and the FedEx Delivery Manager have empowered SMEs to embrace e-commerce, providing them the capabilities to deliver their products across the world and map out a future that is ready for what’s next.
+In particular, FedEx Electronic Trade Documents (ETD) and FedEx Delivery Manager have empowered SMEs to embrace e-commerce.
+As we wait for the Philippines to gain access to the full benefits of the RCEP, we’ll continue to stand by, ready to support SMEs who are waiting to scale up.

-Find out more about how SMEs can make the most of e-commerce opportunities In Asia here.
+Find out more about how SMEs can make the most of e-commerce opportunities In Asia with our latest e-commerce insights.